 A CRM module in an ERP system, or a dedicated solution?

 All that’s left to do is answer the question of how to choose a good CRM system for your company.
 There is no shortage of ERP platforms that feature a CRM module.
 It’s a tempting solution, after all in most cases we rely on an interface that the company is already familiar with.
 We also get direct access to the customer base based on the invoices issued, or access to the product base, which makes it easier to make an offer.

 It is definitely a better idea to choose a native solution, which might be tailored to our company’s needs, as well as integrated with the ERP system already used at the company.
 A good example here is the cloud-based Salesforce CRM platform.
 It’s a scalable solution that grows as our business grows, available everywhere we need it, and it operates on every sales channel, both B2B and B2C.
 Using such a CRM system gives us a full overview of each customer and enables us to take proper care of them.

 Choose a solution tailored to your company’s needs

 ERP and CRM systems allow for more effective business management.
-A company needs them both, because they are responsible for processes inside the company, and a synergy of ERP and CRM allows to achieve business goals and leads to growth of your business.
-It’s a good idea to check out modern CRM systems that allow for automation of processes, advanced marketing and implementation of efficient communication with B2B and B2C customers.
+A company needs them both because they are responsible for processes inside the company, and the synergy of ERP and CRM allows you to achieve business goals and leads to the growth of your business.
+It’s a good idea to check out modern CRM systems that allow for the automation of processes, advanced marketing, and implementation of efficient communication with B2B and B2C customers.
 It is important to choose a tool that will suit the actual and up-to-date needs of the company while also being scalable and cost-efficient.
-It is worth taking time to properly choose such solution and then commissioning qualified experts with implementing it.
+It is worth taking time to properly choose such a solution and then commissioning qualified experts with implementing it.
 They will make sure that CRM will make your business and customer relations fully under control.